legends2k/blog/content/note/git_concepts.md

 [^4]: Remote-tracking branches (`origin/master`) are [different][remote branches] from remote branches (`origin master`); former is local, updated by `fetch`ing from the latter.
 [^5]: Merge commits have more than one parent.
 [^6]: Refer `man git-checkout`; _§DETACHED HEAD_ details with nice ASCII art ✨.
+[^7]: `git reflog` shows these otherwise unreachable commits.
+You’ve time until `git gc` is run to make a commit reachable by adding a reference to it.
+[^8]: Not to be confused with `git clean` which removes untracked files from the working tree.